bodylabs/express-contracts/README.md

 thus it is easy to "jump out" of the contract e.g. to send an error.

-Finally, there is an asymmetry between the `requestContract`, which is run over the whole request, and the `responseBodyContract`, which is only run over the payload which eventually becomes the `res.body`.
-The motivation for checking the whole request is to have the ability to check query strings.
+Finally, there is an asymmetry between the `requestContract`, which is run over the whole request (but only `body` and `query` actually checked), and the `responseBodyContract`, which is only run over the payload that eventually becomes the `res.body`.

 Installation